0xWeb3Research/heartprotocol/README.md

 ## 📄 License
 Heart Protocol is released under the [MIT License](LICENSE).

-## 📞 Contact
-For any queries or support, please reach out to us at support@heartprotocol.com or join our [Discord community](https://discord.gg/heartprotocol).

 ---
 Built with ❤️ by the Heart Protocol Team